 When setting yourself up for sleep, ensure your bedroom is quiet, dark and the correct temperature.
 According to the Sleep Council, the ideal room temperature is 18 degrees.
 A naturally lower core temperature is one of the signals the body uses to start melatonin production and drift off to sleep.
 This is a lot easier to achieve in the winter months, but if the air temperature is above this range, you could try opening a window, having a shower 30 minutes before bed or going for a short walk outside to get some fresh air.

 Consistency and routine can be important to your quality of sleep.
 Having a regular bedtime routine is more likely to help you fall asleep easily at night with little to no interruptions.
 We hope our tips will help you relax after a long, hard day and experience a restful sleep.
+If you are wanting to upgrade to current bed to something a bit comfier, view our large range of beds and bedding at Snooze.
 To learn more about your sleep cycle, please view our article here.